 As the number of visitors increased year after year, the Vala family put most of the money they earned back into the farm.
 What started off as 10 acres turned into 400 acres with 55 acres alone dedicated to pumpkins which, by now, were the star of the operation.
 In addition to picking your own pumpkin, the family began offering food, a petting zoo, haunted farmhouse, hayrack rides and characters in costume.

 By 1990, neighbors often complained of heavy traffic, dust and noise.
 To ease the situation, a temporary stop sign was placed at the entrance, the speed limit was temporarily reduced while the roads were treated with a chemical to control the dust.
 They even installed a one-way entrance in addition to a circle drive that would reduce the number of cars driving by the neighboring houses.
-31 neighbors sued Vala’s in an attempt to shut down the farm that they referred to as a Halloween theme park in 1992.
+Thirty-one neighbors sued Vala’s in an attempt to shut down the farm that they referred to as a Halloween theme park in 1992.

 The perception its owner said is that they make money hand over fist but he pointed out the high cost of labor, not to mention the investment and limited time period they have to make a profit.
 After all, they don’t make any money 330 out of 365 days each year.
 He did say that they are fortunate and offer a nice enough product that they do make enough of that money during that time.